What is osteochondritis dissecans?

 - A "giving way" sensation in the affected area

-At Children's Hospital of Philadelphia (CHOP), OCD is treated by orthopaedic and sports medicine physicians who specialize in diagnosing and treating bone and muscle injuries in children, teens and young adults.
+At Children's Hospital of Philadelphia (CHOP), osteochondritis dissecans is treated by orthopaedic and sports medicine physicians who specialize in diagnosing and treating bone and muscle injuries in children, teens and young adults.

 Our expert doctors will examine your child, assess his pain, learn about your child's medical history and perform diagnostic imaging — such as X-rays, MRIs and CT scans — to evaluate the problem.

-The first step in treating OCD is to modify your child's activities.
+The first step in treating OCD of the knee, elbow, or ankle is to modify your child's activities.
 Your child may need to temporarily change his sport or stop all activity in it.

 Our multidisciplinary team will design a customized treatment program for your child that may include non-surgical options such as: